InKasWeRust/KasSigner/docs/KEY_DERIVATION.md

 ### Account Key (xprv)
 - The "useful" export level — contains everything needed to manage one account
-- Wallets like Kaspa-NG use this for import/export
+- Some cold wallets use this for import/export
 - Hardened path (all ' levels) means: even if someone gets a child private key + the parent public key, they still can't compute the parent private key
 - Multiple accounts (0', 1', 2') can exist under the same seed — each is an independent wallet